googlecodelabs/analyze_gsimg/README.md

 # Cloud image processing workflow:
-### Image archive, analysis, and report generation with G Suite & GCP
+### Image archive, analysis, and report generation with Google Workspace (formerly G Suite) & GCP

-In the codelab at <http://g.co/codelabs/drive-gcs-vision-sheets>, developers build a cloud-based image processing workflow in Python along with Google Cloud REST APIs from [GCP](http://cloud.google.com) and [G Suite](http://developers.google.com/gsuite).
+In the [intermediate codelab tutorial](http://g.co/codelabs/drive-gcs-vision-sheets), developers build a cloud-based image processing workflow in Python along with Google Cloud REST APIs from [GCP](http://cloud.google.com) and [Google Workspace (formerly G Suite)](http://developers.google.com/gsuite).
 The exercise imagines an enterprise scenario where an organization can backup data (image files, for example) to the cloud, analyze them with machine learning, and report results formatted for consumption by management.
 This repo provides code solutions for each step through the tutorial plus alternate versions featuring other libraries and/or authorization schemes.

 This is an intermediate codelab.
-If you're new to using Google APIs, specifically G Suite and/or GCP APIs, we recommend completing the introductory codelabs (listed at the bottom of this page) first.
+If you're new to using Google APIs, specifically Google Workspace (formerly G Suite) and/or GCP APIs, we recommend completing the introductory codelabs (listed at the bottom of this page) first.

 ## Prerequisites

-- A Google account (G Suite accounts may require administrator approval)
+- A Google account (Google Workspace/G Suite accounts may require administrator approval)
 - A Google Cloud Platform project with an active billing account
 - Familiarity with operating system terminal/shell commands
 - Basic skills in [Python](http://python.org) 2 or 3 ([other languages supported](http://developers.google.com/api-client-library))